 We all have those days.
 You feel tired for one reason or another.
 A long day at work or maybe you’re feeling a little under the weather.
 You want to wind down and play a game, but nothing overly complicated or taxing.
 Fortunately, Mini Metro exists and is possibly the most relaxing game ever.

-Thanks to Endless mode it doesn’t matter if you have congestion or people start to get angry.
-The nice thing about Endless mode is that the complaints desk is always closed and all those little shapes can do is suck it up and wait for the next available train.
-That isn’t to say you can just haphazardly place tracks – well you could but then you’d miss out on the other wonderful thing about Endless Mode.
-What you want to do is refine this puzzle constantly.
+Thanks to the Endless mode it doesn’t matter if you have congestion or people start to get angry.
+The nice thing about the Endless mode is that the complaints desk is always closed and all those little shapes can do is suck it up and wait for the next available train.
+That isn’t to say you can just haphazardly place tracks – well you could, but then you’d miss out on the other beautiful thing about Endless Mode.
+What you want to do is refine this puzzle continually.
 New stations are constantly popping up across the map and others will be changing to different shapes.
 This causes you to carefully consider the best way of laying out your tracks.
-Add to this, new lines that will have you wanting to reconfigure everything all over again, Mini Metro’s Endless mode lets you fiddle with this electronic train set to your heart’s content.
+Add to this, new lines that will have you wanting to reconfigure everything all over again, Mini Metro’s Endless mode lets you fiddle with this electric train set to your heart’s content.

 That is one of the main attractions for playing Mini Metro in Endless mode.
 While the regular sessions let you create a train set with the pressure of what it could be like to run a real subway, it also smashes that same train set to pieces the moment people start to arrive a mere hour or two late to work each day.
 Endless mode is more similar to the train set you might have had a kid.
 You can constantly change and set it up in the way that you want without any passengers complaining about how they missed another friend’s wedding because you didn’t have any tunnels left to connect their station that specific week.